jantman/blog/content/2011/09/quick-and-simple-timestamping-of-debug-logs.md

 Tags: debugging, logs, puppet, sysadmin, timestamp
 Slug: quick-and-simple-timestamping-of-debug-logs

-I've been having some issues that may be [Puppet][]-related.
+I've been having some issues that may be [Puppet](http://puppetlabs.com/)-related.
 Unfortunately, Puppet (at least the old 0.25.4 client that I'm running) doesn't timestamp the debug logs sent to stdout.
 I know it's hanging somewhere, but I need concrete numbers to look at.
-Here's a wonderfully simple bash script that timestamps everything sent to it on stdin, and echoes it back to stdout:
+Here's a wonderfully simple bash script that timestamps everything sent to it on stdin, and echoes it back to
+stdout:

 ~~~~{.bash}
 #!/bin/bash